Climb Mera Peak, Island Peak and the Amphu Labtsa

 Experience that speaks for itself

-- Climb two of the finest trekking peaks in Nepal
+- Climb 2 of the finest trekking peaks in Nepal in 1 great holiday

-- High and wild trekking above 5000 metres
+- High and wild trekking in the remote Hongu Valley below Chamlang

-- Trek through the Everest region to Namche Bazaar
+- Trekking through the Everest region to Namche Bazaar

-This exceptional high altitude Himalayan adventure follows the route of our classic Mera Peak expedition as far as the mountain's summit.
-Then, after descending to the Mera La, we head eastwards into the mountain wilderness of the Upper Hongu Valley.
+This exceptional high altitude Himalayan climbing holiday follows the route of our classic Mera Peak expedition as far as the mountain's summit.
+Then, after descending to the Mera La, we trek eastwards into the mountain wilderness of the Upper Hongu Valley.
 Trekking beneath the towering ramparts of Chamlang, with Lhotse and Everest clearly visible ahead, we reach the sacred lakes at Panch Pokhri.
-From here, we make the tough crossing of the technical Amphu Labsta (5700m) and drop down into the Imja Valley, where we set up our basecamp below Island Peak (6189m).
+From here, we make the tough crossing of the technical Amphu Labsta (5700m) and trek into the Imja Valley, where we set up our basecamp below Island Peak (6189m).
 We have 2 days to climb this excellent peak which lies close to the imposing south face of Lhotse.
-Descending the Everest Trail by way of the Sherpa capital of Namche Bazaar, we complete our circuit trek at Lukla.
-More than a climbing trip, this is also one of Nepal's finest and most challenging mountain journeys, set amongst breathtaking scenery.
+Trekking out on the Everest Trail by way of the Sherpa capital of Namche Bazaar, we complete our circuit trek at Lukla.
+More than a climbing holiday, this is also one of Nepal's finest and most challenging mountain journeys, set amongst breathtaking scenery.